 - Work study is federally supported financial aid that a student earns through employment.
 Only US citizens are eligible for federal work study positions, and student visas strictly limit the kind and amount of work that students can do in the US.
 International students on an F-1 visa can work up to 20 hours on-campus during academic terms and full-time during academic break periods.
 Note that students must obtain authorization to work off-campus.

 - Many colleges offer need-based scholarships to international students with a demonstrated financial need.
 When applying to colleges, it’s important to know how financial need plays into admissions decisions.
 A handful of colleges are need-blind for international students, meaning they do not consider financial ability to pay when deciding whether to accept you.
-However, most colleges do consider whether you indicate a financial need in your application.
-You may hurt your chances at admittance if you indicate that you will need financial aid.
+These are Harvard, Princeton, Yale, MIT, Amherst and Minerva Schools at KGI.
+The majority of top US colleges do consider whether you indicate a financial need in your application, and it usually does hurt your chances of admittance.
+This is why most international students who can find a way to pay full tuition costs, do so.
+Note that different colleges allocate different amounts of money to international financial aid, some much more than others.
+Here is a list of colleges that are the most generous with their international aid.
 When determining whether to indicate financial need in your application, be aware that some colleges do not let international students reapply for financial aid after their first year.
-This means that you should try to anticipate whether you will need aid at any point during your four years (e.g. retiring parents, sibling starting college).
+This means that you should try to anticipate whether you will need aid at any point during your four years (e.g. retiring parents, a sibling starting college, etc).

 Merit-based aid may come in the form of scholarships, grants, and tuition discounts which are awarded without consideration of a family’s income.
-This is often the primary source of financial aid available to non-citizen students, but be sure to first verify scholarship requirements.
+Since many non-US-citizen students choose not to request financial aid (in order to boost their admissions chances), this is often the primary source of financial aid available to international students.
+Be sure to first verify scholarship requirements.
 Eligibility is based on demonstrated achievement in a particular area, such as academics, athletics, or unique skills (e.g. musical instruments, debate teams, art).
 Academic scholarships are based on grades, test scores, or achievement in a particular field.
 Many colleges, including Ivy League universities, do not give merit scholarships.
 There are also many organizations that offer scholarships to students with a certain affinity or relation (e.g. parent’s employer, student group membership, personal attributes).

 Merit-based scholarships are extremely competitive, and sometimes hard to find.
 There are a lot of places you’ll want to check, and applications are often time consuming.
 To mitigate these issues, we recommend students start researching scholarships during the summer after junior year.
 This ensures you’ll be able to manage scholarships, college applications, and other responsibilities you’ll have during your senior year.
 Plus, you don’t want to miss out on scholarships with deadlines early in the year (some come later — after you’ve been accepted to college, but there are many that become available early).